OIM3640/WebApp-MBTA/README.md

 *What went well:* we successfully integrated multiple external APIs (Mapbox, MBTA, OpenWeather, Ticketmaster, GoogleMaps).

-*Areas for improvement:* 1. maybe better interface and user experiences   2. in the future, we hope to regather ceive user feedbacks through big-data analytics, surveys, and usability testing to see that improvement they desire.
+*Areas for improvement:* 1. maybe better interface and user experiences   2. in the future, we hope to gather user feedbacks through big-data analytics, surveys, and usability testing to see that improvement they desire.

 *Learning Perspective:*